jenkins-x/jx-docs/content/en/v3/develop/ui/octant.md

 title: Console
 linktitle: Console
 type: docs
-description: Jenkins X Console based on Octant
+description: desktop Jenkins X Console based on Octant
 weight: 50
 aliases:
   - /v3/develop/ui/octant
 ---

-As a general purpose console for working with Kubernetes, Jenkins X, Tekton and more resources we highly recommend [Octant](https://octant.dev/)
+As a general purpose console for working with Kubernetes, Jenkins X, Tekton and more resources we highly recommend either [Octant](https://octant.dev/) or [Lens](/v3/develop/ui/lens/)

 To run the [Octant](https://octant.dev/) UI please make sure you are in a local terminal (not inside a VM) as it will run a local process and open a web browser to access a local port.